MV Princess Victoria (1939): Fate

 After laying a minefield off the Dutch coast she struck a mine on the voyage home at the entrance to the Humber Estuary on 19 May 1940 and sank with 36 crew lost and 85 rescued.

 Successor

-Following the Second World War it was replaced by a near identical ship of the same name built in 1946 which was to sink in 1953.
+Following the Second World War it was replaced by a near identical ship of the same name built in 1946 which was to sink in the North Channel east of Belfast with 135 fatalities, during the North Sea flood of 1953.